gideonbot/Gideon/README.md

 * `!quote - Displays a random Arrowverse quote`

+* `!accelerator - Blows up the S.T.A.R. labs particle accelerator to gain a methuman ability`

 * `!cuddle <user> - Gives the selected user a Beebo-tastic cuddle`

 * `!at <attack> <user> - Attacks the selected user with the selected attack`\